bengalblazers/Memora/README.md

 # 🧠 Memora — Your AI Memory & Wellness Companion

-**Memora** is a GenAI-powered memory and wellness companion crafted with love for the elderly.
-Whether it’s remembering medications, logging memories, tracking moods, or just chatting with a caring AI — Memora is here to help. 💬🕰️❤️
+**Memora** is a GenAI-powered memory and wellness companion designed with care for the elderly.
+From remembering medications to logging memories, tracking moods, or chatting with a supportive AI — Memora is here to assist. 💬🕰️❤️

 > Built with passion by **Team Bengal Blazers** at Aignite 2025 🏆